mpeirlinck/mpeirlinck.github.io/_publications/2018-05-paper-inverseelast.md

 date: 2018-05-28
 venue: 'Journal of the Mechanical Behavior of Biomedical Materials'
 paperurl: 'https://doi.org/10.1016/j.jmbbm.2018.05.032'
 excerpt: 'We developed a novel, modular inverse elastostatics approach and implemented this methodology in a commercial FEA solver with minor user subroutine interventions.
-The accuracy of this methodology was demonstrated in an arterial tube and porcine biventricular myocardium model and subsequently applied to patient-specific aorta and heart models. '
+The accuracy of this methodology was demonstrated in an arterial tube and porcine biventricular myocardium model and subsequently applied to patient-specific aorta and heart models.'
 ---

 [Download paper here](https://doi.org/10.1016/j.jmbbm.2018.05.032)